---

 ## Step 5: Audit AI Crawler Accessibility

-After schema is deployed, verify that core informational content remains accessible in raw HTML rather than hidden behind JavaScript rendering.
-Run key pages through a headless browser log to monitor exactly what GPTBot and PerplexityBot retrieve during crawls.
-Semantic HTML, logical heading structure, and clean DOM construction are mandatory requirements for AI visibility.
+AI crawlers prioritize content accessible in raw HTML over elements hidden behind JavaScript rendering.
+Use headless browser logs to verify exactly what GPTBot and PerplexityBot retrieve from your key pages.
+Semantic HTML, logical heading structures, and clean DOM construction are mandatory requirements for maintaining AI visibility and ensuring successful data extraction by generative engines.

 | :--- | :--- |